Aman1337g/Cpp-notes-and-codes/README.md

 ### **String Literal**

-String literals or string constants are a sequence of characters enclosed in double quotation marks.
+String literals or string constants are a sequence of characters enclosed in double quotation(**""**) marks.
 Escape sequences are also string literals.

 ### **Symbols and Operators**